Associate Professor, Journalism

 - Zhong, B., & Appelman, A.J.
 (2014).
 How college students read and write on the web: The role of ICT use in processing online information.
 Computers in Human Behavior, 38, 201-207.
 DOI: 10.1016/j.chb.2014.05.037

 - Zhong, B., Huang, Y., & Zhou, Y. (2014).
 The current trends of online journalism research in the new media era.
 Communication & Society, 29, 231-262.
-(The paper is in Chinese and published in a peer-reviewed journal at Hong Kong Chinese University.)
+(The paper is in Chinese and published in a peer-reviewed journal at The Chinese University of Hong Kong.)

 - Zhong, B. (2013).
 From smartphones to iPad: Power users’ disposition toward mobile media technology.
 Computers in Human Behavior, 29(4), 1742-1748. doi: 10.1016/j.chb.2013.02.016